 If it’s a holiday party, the date should not coincide with the actual date of the holiday as people would most likely want to spend the day with their families or loved ones.

-It would be advisable to have the party during non-work hours, but do not make the party mandatory or you will have to pay the employees for their time and/or cause resentment.
+It would be advisable to have the party during non-work hours, but do not make the party mandatory or you might cause resentment and will have to pay the employees for their time.

 Tip #8: Think About The Office Party Extras